 The Future of Entrepreneurial Education

 A collaborative process between the design team, university leadership, student housing, business school representatives, and members of the Lassonde Entrepreneur Institute led to extensive design experimentation and the eventual creation of this new type of learning building.
-Flexible spaces like the startup “garage” space allow the building to be as nimble as a startup with a flexible grid system allowing the university to reconfigure rooms and expand the garage as student needs change.
+“We had to invent a new typology of building that, to the best of my knowledge, didn’t exist on other campuses,” said Mehrdad Yazdani, Design Principal for the project.